esteechao/se_project_aroundtheus/README.md

 *The Photo Gallery Web Application is built using the following technologies and techniques:

+JavaScript
 HTML5: Markup language used for structuring the web pages.
 CSS3: Styling language used for designing the visual layout of the application.

 **Project Features**